s9roll7/sd_loopback_music_sync_wave/README.md

 ### loopback + controlnet
 - First, configure the control net itself as you normally use it, set it to enable, then configure the preprocessor and mode settings
+- Create the initial image.
+Create a normal img2img image of the very first frame of the video and [Send to Img2Img].
+You should set denoising strength to 0.7 or a higher value.
+Also, generate the image with the control net enabled.
 - Specify the same path in [Project Directory(optional)] as specified in the frame creation procedure above.
 - Make the following settings in [Mode Settings]
+- Change the denoising strength to a setting for video generation.
 - Generate

 ![lb_controlnet](imgs/lb_controlnet.png "lb_controlnet")